 Since 2011, she has worked as an independent designer, crafting visual identities and language for all manner of brands and businesses.

 For some years, she was an ocean-loving island dweller in Hawaiʻi, with a rainbow on her license plate.
-During her time there, she worked with a killer crew of rockstar designers and thinkers at the very awesome Wall to Wall Studios, and she learned a thing or two about manapuas and ʻokinas.
+During her time there, she worked with a killer crew of rockstar designers and thinkers at the very awesome Wall to Wall Studios and learned a thing or two about manapuas and ʻokinas.

 For skeptics + future clients/employers.